kardianos/vendor-spec/README.md

 value that can be used to fetch a specific version.
 The VersionTime must be empty or have a valid RFC3339 time string.
 If the Version field is non-empty the VersionTime field must correlate with the Version field.
-If the Version field is empty the VersionTime meaning tool specific.
+If the Version field is empty the meaning of the VersionTime field is tool specific.

 ### Open Questions
- * JSON document do not support comments and are less friendly for a human to read and write then something like toml.
-However toml is not supported in the standard library.
+ * JSON documents do not support comments and are less friendly for a human to read and write then something like toml.
+However toml is not supported in the standard library, nor is the specification complete.
-	We could define a format just for this, perhaps similar to a ini file or custom comments in go code, but that is not the problem domain.
+	We could define a format just for this, perhaps similar to a ini file or custom comments in go code, but that is not the problem being solved.
 	That being said, I could see a sub-set of toml defined and used.
 	Only support string values, tables, and comments.